 DocGo's Subsidiary Ambulnz is the Official Emergency Medical Services Provider of the New York Mets and Citi Field

-NEW YORK, April 15, 2021 /PRNewswire/ -- Ambulnz, Inc., d/b/a DocGo, a global leading provider of last-mile telehealth and integrated medical mobility services, announced a partnership between its New York operating subsidiary and the New York Mets and Citi Field.
+NEW YORK, April 19, 2021 /PRNewswire/ -- Ambulnz, Inc., d/b/a DocGo, a global leading provider of last-mile telehealth and integrated medical mobility services that has entered into an agreement to merge with Motion Acquisition Corp.
+(Nasdaq: MOTN), announced a partnership between its New York operating subsidiary and the New York Mets and Citi Field.
 As part of the partnership, Ambulnz will be the official provider of ambulance transportation and in-stadium emergency medical services (EMS) provider for the New York Mets during home games, and for all concerts and events at Citi Field.

 "DocGo, through our Ambulnz operations, is excited to be the official ambulance and EMS provider to the New York Mets in order to keep everyone in the ballpark safe as fans return to Citi Field for the first time since 2019," said Stan Vashovsky, founder and CEO of DocGo.
 "Our partnership is accentuated by a co-branded Ambulnz vehicle that will be seen at the stadium, with our trained medical professionals ready to assist with any emergency that may arise during the game.
 These type of sporting events are just one example of how our company is reaching out to different industries to lend our expertise, keep everyone safe, and allow the public to enjoy regular activities again."